What is exemestane?

 Usual Adult Dose for Breast Cancer:

-Recommended dose: 25 mg orally once daily after a meal.
+25 mg orally once a day

 What other drugs will affect exemestane?